 Prenatal and Antenatal care for a child and aged mother for a smooth pregnancy

 Beyond doubt, it is a fact that women delivering at a later age are liable to face complications, but there is always curing for every complication.
-One must stay in touch with their doctors on a regular basis for proper prenatal care.
+One must stay in touch with their doctors regularly for proper prenatal care.

-It is important to undergo regular antenatal care in order to keep yourself and developing fetus in a healthy condition.
+It is important to undergo regular antenatal care to keep yourself and the developing fetus in a healthy condition.

 Seeing a doctor might not always meet your demand for regular consulting and overcoming your fears.
 It is suggested to get advice from midwives and care for you accordingly.